xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 replaced by the recurrent use of 'Christianitas'.
 In later sources, Europe was described as Christianity's 'last refuge'.
-During the early Renaissance, the myth of Europe became more popular than it had been for a millennium, but at the time of the Crusades ([1095-1286]{.ul}) the term 'European armies' were unheard of and substituted by 'Christian armies'.
+During the early Renaissance, the myth of Europe became more popular than it had been for a millennium, but at the time of the Crusades (1095-1286) the term 'European armies' were unheard of and substituted by 'Christian armies'.
 The people who came in to invade the 'Christian' lands were referred to the Franks; nobody spoke of Europeans.

-'Europe' as a concept was recovered by Humanists (powerful men in the Church, such as Nicholas of Kues and Pope Pius II) in the [15th century]{.ul}, when these individuals introduced the term 'Christian Europe' (not seen before) and applied it to the past, such as when speaking about the Middle Ages (although in the Middle Ages this term was not known).
+'Europe' as a concept was recovered by Humanists (powerful men in the Church, such as Nicholas of Kues and Pope Pius II) in the 15th century, when these individuals introduced the term 'Christian Europe' (not seen before) and applied it to the past, such as when speaking about the Middle Ages (although in the Middle Ages this term was not known).
 Antique concepts (the opposition between West and